vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-building-blocks-2.md

 and *revise that history* before merging it back to the team shared repository trunk.

-The developer uses the DVCS local branching feature to track work in the feedback loops, making it easy to throw out experiments that did not work without having to merge the team shared repository.
+The developer uses the distributed source control local branching feature to track work in the feedback loops, making it easy to throw out experiments that did not work without having to merge the team shared repository.